lornevgreen/CloudBank-V2/README.md

 # Exchange Services

-These services allow you to exchange your CloudCoins for other money or even goods and services.
+These services allow you to exchange your CloudCoins for other monies or even goods and services.
 Exchange services include:

 * Show Coins For Sale
-* Place Order using Green.money ach
+* Place Order using Green. money ach
 * Check Green Money order
-* Place order using PayPal and Fulfill
+* Place an order using PayPal and Fulfill
-* Place order using Stripe and Fulfill
+* Place an order using Stripe and Fulfill
 * Fulfil Order with custom text
-* Advertsie on Exchange
+* Advertise on Exchange

 ## Show Coins For Sale
-Gets the totals of CloudCoins in the bank.The price in different currencies, the payment methods that are accepted.
+Gets the totals of the CloudCoins in the bank.
+The price in different currencies and the payment methods that are accepted.

 Sample GET Request: